Here are some best practices for creating your own High Fidelity maps, or background images.

 - Borders are automatically blended into the default black background with corners radiused by 350px.
 Because of this, map art should go edge-to-edge without any frames or borders.

-- Design the scale of features to feel right for the size of avatars.
-The world scale of the avatar is just under a half meter across.
+- Design the scale of the imagery to feel right for the size of avatars.
+The world scale of an avatar, or dot, is just under a half meter across.

 - Because High Fidelity is viewed top-down, and users can rotate their point of view, avoid maps with obvious perspectival bias that would look wrong when viewed from upside down or at strange angles.